 Each new belt I earned I could look back at where I started.
 Eventually, I attained a high level of fitness and proficiency, even competing internationally.

 I wish more parents knew this.
 Often, I see kids get discouraged because parents are measuring them against an ever-moving ideal, and drawing little to no attention to their progress.

 On the flip side of that, if parents went through this themselves when they were young, they will swing the pendulum with their kids and not encourage them to have any goals at all.
 This too is unfortunate.
 We need goals to keep growing, expanding and learning, much like we need a horizon to walk toward.
 We just need to make sure we look back to measure.

 Perhaps this is why martial arts is such a good tool for building confidence in kids, because it lets them measure the Gain, not the Gap.
 Each new challenge is personal, and the student’s progress is not measured against anyone else, just themselves.

 Make sure your child has a “success journal”.
 Help them write out their accomplishments in it as they achieve them, so they can also look back when they feel discouraged.
 Make sure this is NOT a scrapbook of things that would have happened anyway (first haircut, first tooth to fall out, etc).
 Put in only things they achieved through their efforts.
 You may want to even make one for yourself, as we all occasionally fall victim to measuring ourselves against the Gap instead of the Gain.

 Niagara Kung Fu Academy

 Sifu Atalick has owned and operated the Niagara Kung Fu Academy since 2005 and has been teaching Holistic Kung Fu for 20 years.
 Holistic Kung Fu as taught at NKFA helps kids and adults build self-discipline, confidence, and focus, helping them to achieve higher levels of success and fulfilment academically and in their careers.
-He is the author of “Be Like Tea: The Art of Holistic Kung Fu”
+He is the author of “The Art of Holistic Kung Fu”